 - Fill a spray bottle or bucket with detergent and warm water– no other special tools are needed.

 - Use a brush or soft cloth to clean the surface of the solar panel.
 Also, you don’t need to clean power cables and wiring underneath.

-- Proceed with caution if solar panel cleaning requires you to climb onto the roof of the house.
-Hire a professional panel cleaner if you’re unsure about your ability to clean solar panels safely.
+- Proceed with caution if solar panel cleaning requires you to climb onto the house’s roof.
+Hire a professional panel cleaner if you’re unsure how to clean solar panels safely.

 Basic steps to cleaning solar panels

 You must disconnect all the plug connections of your system before cleaning as per the instructions outlined in your operating manual or user manual provided by your solar company.
 Also, don’t forget to turn off your AC and DC power systems from the utility grid switchboards.

 2) Choose a cold, mild time of day

 It’s always best to clean your solar panels in the cold, mild time of the day.
 That’s because the combination of cold water and hot glass on your solar panel can increase the chances of cracks that may result from sudden temperature changes.
 Furthermore, cleaning panels in direct sunlight causes water to evaporate quickly, leaving dirty marks and undoing all of your hard work.